Toni Alcinas

-Antonio Alcinas Estelrich (born 7 April 1979) is a Spanish darts player playing in Professional Darts Corporation (PDC) events.
+Antonio Alcinas Estelrich (born 7 April 1979) is a Spanish darts player who competes in Professional Darts Corporation (PDC) events.

 Career

 Alcinas started competing in PDC Europe events in 2010.
 After reaching the quarter-finals of a Players Championship in Haarlem in June 2010, he qualified for the European Championship via the PDC European Order of Merit.
 He was defeated 6–3 in the first round by Mark Walsh, despite hitting a 160 checkout to go 3–2 ahead.

 Alcinas is an accomplished soft-tip darts player and won the 2010 Soft Tip NDA World Championship.

 He teamed up with Carlos Rodríguez to represent Spain at the 2010 PDC World Cup of Darts.
-They defeated Japan in the first round, before knocking out the top seeds England (represented by the world's top two players, Phil Taylor and James Wade) 6–5 in the second round.
+They defeated Japan in the first round, before knocking out the top seeds England (represented by Phil Taylor and James Wade) 6–5 in the second round.
 In the group stage, they lost to Wales but defeated the United States and Scotland to qualify for the semi-finals, where they were whitewashed 0–4 by the Netherlands.

 Alcinas qualified for his first PDC World Darts Championship in 2011.
 He lost 0–3 to James Wade in the first round.

 Alcinas reached his first Players Championship final in January 2011, losing 4–6 to Ronnie Baxter in Halle, Germany.
 He qualified for the 2011 UK Open, defeating Mareno Michels in the first round before losing 0–4 to Michael Mansell in the second round.
 He also qualified for the 2011 European Championship, where he lost 2–6 to Kim Huybrechts in the first round.

-In the 2012 PDC World Championship Alcinas was knocked out 2–3 in the first round by Andy Hamilton in a high-quality match.
+In the 2012 PDC World Championship Alcinas was knocked out 2–3 in the first round by Andy Hamilton.
 He averaged 107.82 to win the first set and had two darts in the first leg of the deciding set to break throw, but missed and ultimately lost with an average of 98.76, which was the third highest average out of all the players in the first round.
-He once again partnered Rodriguez in the 2012 PDC World Cup of Darts, but they could not repeat their success of 2010 as they were beaten 2–5 by South Africa in the first round.
+He again partnered Rodriguez in the 2012 PDC World Cup of Darts, but they could not repeat their success of 2010 as they were beaten 2–5 by South Africa in the first round.
 The rest of 2012 proved to be disappointing for Alcinas as he took part in 22 PDC ProTour events, with his best result being a last 32 loss to Dennis Priestley in the sixth UK Open Qualifier.
 In an attempt to qualify for the 2013 World Championship he was beaten in the semi-finals of the West European Qualifying by Stefan Couwenberg.
 After the World Championship Alcinas was ranked world number 60, inside the top 64 who retained their tour cards for 2013.